thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/eg8200-gateway.md

 ## Introduction

-EG8200 series products are edge computing gateways launched by IOTRouter Chengdu.
+[EG8200]({{deviceVendorLink}}){: target="_blank"} series products are edge computing gateways launched by IOTRouter Chengdu.
 With its rich hardware interfaces, drag-and-drop programming method, Zero Code designconcept, convenient remote management and other characteristics, It can quickly, flexibly, accurately and efficiently respond to various IOT industry needs.

 EG series products abstract complex hardware interfaces, different industrial network protocols, etc. into Nodes one by one.
 Users can use these Nodes flexibly to replace the traditional complex and inefficient coding process by dragging and connecting.
 Really let customers focus on business logic and quickly create their own gateway equipment.
 The mission of EG series products is to continuously develop new Nodes to serve industry customers to adapt to the fragmentation of IOT industry needs.